Potato Crust Herb Quiche

 • Drizzle the olive oil in and mix again.

-• Transfer to a baking pan/dish that has been brushed with olive oil.
-Press, press and press the potato mixture into the pan, just as you would a pie crust.
+Press, press and press the potato mixture into the pan, just as you would a pie crust, covering the bottom and up the sides of the dish.

 • Bake for 20 minutes.